top of page

 How We Use a Microlocs Sizing Tool in the Salon

-In the salon, we use the microlocs sizing tool to establish the size at the beginning of a row.
-Once the spacing is set, we continue down the row using the same dimensions without stopping to measure every part.
+In our salon, we use the sizing tool to set the part size at the start of a row.
+Once the spacing is confirmed, we continue working down the row using the same visual measurement.
+This helps maintain a consistent grid pattern while keeping the installation process smooth and efficient.

 Step-by-Step: Using a Microlocs Sizing Tool During an Install

-Before using a microlocs sizing tool, the hair should be clean, detangled, and properly prepped.
-Stretched hair gives the most accurate visual reference for part size.
+Before using a microlocs sizing tool, the hair should be clean, detangled, and properly prepared for sectioning.
+Working on stretched or blow-dried hair can make it easier to see the true part size and create a more accurate grid pattern.

-After the first few parts, continue the row using the same spacing.
-At the end of the row, place the microlocs sizing tool against the final part to confirm alignment before moving on.
+After establishing the first few parts, continue working down the row using the same spacing.
+This helps maintain consistency without slowing down the installation process.
+Once you reach the end of the row, use the sizing tool again to confirm alignment before beginning the next section.

 Choosing the Right Size on a Microlocs Sizing Tool